spurreiter/check4updates/README.md

         --peer            only peerDependencies
         --info            print package name & version (handy for monorepos) -c, --catalog         update pnpm-workspace.yaml "catalog:" entries
+    -a, --age             minimum release age for a package in days

   package               package name to include/ exclude